Most people don’t struggle on hikes because they’re “out of shape.”

 They struggle because they didn’t train for the specific demands of hiking.

-As a personal trainer and Physical Therapist Assistant, I regularly see active individuals develop knee pain, hip tightness, Achilles irritation, or low back fatigue after increasing elevation or mileage too quickly.
+As a Personal Trainer and Physical Therapist Assistant, I regularly see active individuals develop knee pain, hip tightness, Achilles irritation, or low back fatigue after increasing elevation or mileage too quickly.
 Almost every case could have been prevented with progressive strength training and structured conditioning.

 • Build hiking endurance

-• Strengthen the muscles used in hiking
+• Strengthen the muscles used on the trail

-• Prepare your knees for downhill
+• Prepare your knees for downhill hiking

 • Improve balance and joint stability